Studiosity/grover/README.md

 * The headless option disabled is not compatible with exporting of the PDF.
 * If showing the devtools, the browser will halt resulting in a navigation timeout

+## Troubleshooting

+If you're generating files from a web server, starting with puppeteer version 22, chromium automatically upgrades all HTTP requests to HTTPS requests.
+If your server is only expecting HTTP requests then adding `launch_args: ['--disable-features=HttpsUpgrades']` will prevent the automatic protocol conversion from occurring.

 ## Contributing